John Hicks (British Army officer): Hundred Days

 Hicks commanded 647 men of all ranks.
 He arrived at Quatre Bras at 2pm under Picton's division and helped to halt the French charges.
 At Waterloo the 32nd were stationed opposite the French main attacks, stoically standing their ground before attacking Napoleon’s assaulting troops.
 There were 647 men at the start of 16 June 1815, and at the end of the 2 days there were only 131 men left standing.He was promoted to a Colonel on 18 May 1826.
 Quitted the service 1828.
 Died on18th May 1838.

-Recogniton
+Recognition

 Gold Cross- For Pa Veterans for participating in more than four battles.

 Companion of the Order of the Bath- Received for his command of the 32nd Regiment at Waterloo.

 Knight of the Order of St. Anne (K.St.A.)- Allied officers who distinguished themselves at Waterloo.
 Conferred by Tsar Alexander I to British officers who played key roles in Napoleon’s defeat.